Last Updated on April 21, 2022

 With global warming raising and glaciers melting, will sand become the new snow?

 Desertification has been described as “the greatest environmental challenge of our time” and it’s quickly changing the landscape of our planet.
 Not only the snow is melting, but soil is gradually become more arid due to the scarcity of rainfall.
 Over the past century, the Sahara desert — the world’s largest hot desert ‘— has expanded by a farther 10 percent, and scientists believe climate change to be partly responsible.

 Surf sports are also endangered

 The future of winter sports looks gloomy, but recreational summer activities are also at risk.
-Climate change is expected to have catastrophic effects on the surf industry by year 2050, with many surf spots disappearing or becoming less viable due to rising sea levels and shifts in wind patterns.
+Climate change is expected to have catastrophic effects on the surf industry by year 2050, as many surf spots are disappearing or becoming less viable due to rising sea levels and shifts in wind patterns.
 Increasingly high levels of ocean warming and acidification are also expected to contribute to a loss of surfing habitat and a cause of concern for surfers.